DevExpress/XPO/Tutorials/WinForms/Classic/bind-the-data-grid-to-large-data-source.md

 ## Create the edit order form
 * Select the **EditCustomerForm** item in the **Solution Explorer** window and press **Ctrl+C** to copy the Form
 * Press **Ctrl+V** to create an EditCustomerForm copy.
 Rename it to **EditOrderForm**
-* Change the class name and constructor name accordingly.
-Open the CustomersListform.Designer.cs file and rename the class there.
-If this file is hidden, use the **Show All Files** toolbar item in the **Solution Explorer** window
+* Change the class and constructor name to **EditOrderForm**.
+Open the CustomersListform.Designer.cs (vb) file and rename the class there.
+If this file is hidden, use the **Show All Files** toolbar item in the Solution Explorer window
 * Open the `EditOrderForm` designer and change the `Text` property to **Edit Order**
 * Rename the `CustomerBindingSource` component to **OrderBindingSource**
 * Rebuild the project and set the `OrderBindingSource.ObjectClassInfo` property to **DxSample.DataAccess.Order**